 Security Considerations

-Ensuring the security of your Kubernetes clusters and kubectl
+Ensuring the security of your Kubernetes clusters and kubectl operations is paramount.

 -